neeltom92/neeltom92.github.io/content/about.md

 author = "Neel Thomas"
 +++

 Hello and welcome to my portfolio website.
 My name is Neel Thomas, I am an experienced DevOps consultant based in Arizona, USA.
-With over 5 years of experience in the industry, I had the privilege of working with renowned companies based in India, UAE, France, starting my carrer with [Bobcares](https://bobcares.com/), a pioneer in web hosting and server support located in Kochi, India.
+With over 5 years of experience in the industry, I had the privilege of working with renowned companies based in India, UAE, France, starting my career with [Bobcares](https://bobcares.com/), a pioneer in web hosting and server support located in Kochi, India.

 Over the past few years, I've worked for and helped organisations listed below achieve hyper scaled growth.